typedclojure/typedclojure/example-projects/zero-deps/README.md

 This project demonstrates how to type check Clojure files with Typed Clojure without a runtime dependency on Typed Clojure.
 This is particularly relevant for libraries where minimizing dependencies is paramount.
-While this is possible for ClojureScript files, its lack of `:as-alias` support makes this painful and thus the following approach is not (yet) recommended.

 Here's the hypothetical setup: we want to distribute [typed-example.zero-deps](src/typed_example/zero_deps.cljc) as a library that has zero dependencies---but we also want to type check it.
 It has a `reduce`, which cannot be inferred